txxmynth/txxmynth/README.md

 # 💫 About Me:
-I'm currently working on my Machine Learning skills using skit-learn!
+I'm currently working on my Machine Learning skills in Pytorch and Scikit-learn!

 ## 🌐 Socials: